authorbeard/spinner-angular/README.md

   * This will set up your tables, add Devise to users, and set a default album image.
   * This will also create six test users.
 3. Log in:
-  * For the main account, you can use admin@email.com/records
+  * The admin account credentials are contained in seeds.db.
+Admin isn't anything special at the moment.
   * For test users, the password is please123 and the username is Test_user[INSERT NUMBER]@example.com